Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 - 60Hz AC output frequency

 The Renogy Phoenix definitely stands in a class of its own and is no larger than a briefcase.
 The solar generator looks just like a portable briefcase, weighing less than 13 pounds if closed.
-It is a perfect choice for emergency power on the go, featuring 10W solar panels to charge under the sun.
-It also sports a large handle for easy carrying.
+It is a perfect choice for emergency solar power on the go, featuring 10W solar panels to charge under the sun.
+It also sports a large handle so that it becomes easy to carry.

 The Phoenix also features a wide selection of outlets to meet a range of user needs, with input ports you can use to hook up to extra solar panels.
 The battery has an approximate 1500 charge cycle life.